 Another version states that Miletos was the son of Aria.
 He was abandoned by his mother and adopted by his grandfather, Kleos.
 He grew up to be a handsome young man and attracted the attention of Minos, who wanted to rape him.
 Miletos fled from Crete, first to the island of Samos, where he founded the first city called Miletus, and then to Caria, where he founded another town of the same name.

-Around 1900 BC the items from Crete, identified with the Minoan civilization, appeared in Miletus.
+Around 1900 BCE, the items from Crete, identified with the Minoan civilization, appeared in Miletus.
 Most probably they were trade objects.
 The impact of the Minoans on the development of Miletus, visible over the next centuries and corresponding layers of the archaeological excavations, seems to explain the origins of the founding legends of the city, binding this event with the influx of people from Crete.

-In literature, Miletus appears in the Iliad, where the Milesian princes are mentioned, fighting alongside the Trojans as their allies.
+In literature, Miletus first appears in the Iliad, where the Milesian princes are mentioned, fighting alongside the Trojans as their allies.

 Greek colonization and the development of the city

-Greek settlers arrived in Miletus in the late 11th and the early 10th centuries BC.
+Greek settlers arrived in Miletus in the late 11th and the early 10th centuries BCE.
 According to local tradition, they came to the city under the leadership of Meleus, son of the Athenian king Kodros.
 After landing, they murdered all the men living in Miletus and married the widowed women.
 The aim of this story was to explain the enduring alliance between Athens and Miletus, which was crucial during the wars with Persia.

 Persian rule and Hellenistic Period

-The main achievement of Thales as a philosopher was the attempt to explain natural phenomena without recoursing to mythology.
+The main achievement of Thales as a philosopher was his attempt to explain natural phenomena without recoursing to mythology.
 Nowadays the most famous legacy of Thales are his achievements as a mathematician.
 It is difficult to find a person who did not learn Thales’ Theorems at school.
 Thales applied his findings in geometry to solve practical problems, such as the determination of the height of the pyramids or the calculation of the distance of the ship from the shore.

 Thales' work was continued by his Milesian successors: Anaximander, who dealt with the origins of the universe, and his student, Anaximenes.

 Another famous Milesian was Hecataeus — a historian and a geographer, also known from his opposition to the anti-Persian uprising of the Ionian cities.
-He was the author of two works: the historical book Genealogiai, in which he presented a critical review of Greek mythology and the geographical book Ges Periodos, a sailing guide to the ports of the eastern Mediterranean.
+He was the author of two works: the historical book Genealogiai, in which he presented a critical review of Greek mythology, and the geographical book Ges Periodos, a sailing guide to the ports of the eastern Mediterranean.

-Isidore of Miletus was an architect, a physicist and a mathematician.
-Together with Anthemius of Tralles he designed the Hagia Sophia in Constantinople.
+Isidore of Miletus was an architect, a physicist, and a mathematician.
+Together with Anthemius of Tralles, he designed the Hagia Sophia in Constantinople.